The Mothers of Improvisation – excerpt from the book.

 “This is a court of law,” the judge bellowed.
 “You will maintain order in my courtroom!”

 The judge glared at each of the four young men.

 “You have been tried and judged by a jury of your peers and have been found not guilty.
-Ramon Pena, Perry Colano, James Mantel, Joseph Diamante.
 I have had the verdict read to you.
-And though I totally disagree with the decision, I nevertheless will now carry out the will of the people.
-Guilt, at times, may sidestep our system, but I hereby warn you of the ultimate justice for your acts that will not this day come by this court’s hand, nor by mine.
+And though I totally disagree with the jury’s decision, I nevertheless will now carry out the will of the people.
+Guilt, at times, may sidestep our system, but I hereby warn all of you of the ultimate justice for your acts that will not this day come by this court’s hand, nor by mine.
 The justice that screams out from beyond this life, that you so cleverly evade today, will stalk you anew.
 You are men steeped in crime and have managed to outmaneuver the system and symbol of law that would’ve punished you, and now you hide beneath her very skirts.
 Mark me well.
 No crime such as yours goes unpunished forever.
 Guard your restless sleep, gentlemen, for Justice has a two-edged sword and she comes like a thief in the night to exact her measure.
 Now get out of my court, and out of my sight.
 We are adjourned.”

 * * *

-Joann ambled around the edge of a picturesque lake.
+Lou watched Tara as she ambled around the water’s edge of at the picturesque Savanna Forest Preserve Pond.
 She picked up stones near her feet and began tossing them into the water.
-Lou Glorioso followed ten paces behind her.
+Lou followed ten paces behind her.

 “How could those bastards get off?”
-Joann said.
+Tara said.